04 Apr 2017News

 For refugees though, the process of finding a job contains many challenges, no matter how many degrees, skills or years of experience you bring to Australia.
-New arrivals are dealing with language barriers, a lack of local experience and referees, and often, little knowledge about the quirks of the job seeking process in Australia.
+New arrivals are dealing with language barriers, a lack of local experience and referees, and often, little knowledge about the quirks of the job-seeking process in Australia.

 Nonetheless, securing employment remains one of the most integral steps on the pathway to successful settlement.
-It helps refugees to become economically independent, to forge links in the broader community and, ultimately, to build a sense of belonging and identity in Australia.
+It helps refugees to become economically independent, forge links in the broader community and, ultimately, build a sense of belonging and identity in Australia.

 That’s something we at SSI recognise, which is why employment forms a core part of our work with refugees.

-It is the basis of our self-funded Ignite Small Business Start-ups initiative, which has helped more than 66 people of refugee background establish their own businesses.
+It is the basis of our self-funded Ignite Small Business Start-ups initiative, which has helped more than 66 people of refugee backgrounds establish their own businesses.
 An evaluation of the initiative released last month shows the incredible effect Ignite has had in just three short years of operation.

-At the time of the study, 68 per cent of Ignite graduates had moved off Centrelink, with some also paying company tax and generating jobs for others.
+At the time of the study, 68 per cent of Ignite graduates had moved off Centrelink, with some also paying company taxes and generating jobs for others.
 In-depth interviews with 35 of the entrepreneurs identified savings of $880,000 a year in Centrelink benefits among this group alone.

 The success of Ignite has inspired its expansion into other areas.
-I’m delighted to announce that we have recently launched IgniteAbility Small Business Start-ups for budding entrepreneurs with disability.
+I’m delighted to announce that we have recently launched IgniteAbility Small Business Start-ups for budding entrepreneurs with a disability.
 We already have 14 entrepreneurs working with our enterprise facilitators.

-Like the original initiative, IgniteAbility taps into part of our community with high rates of entrepreneurship and provides an ecosystem to support these aspiring entrepreneurs to overcome the barriers they face and create their own employment.
+Like the original initiative, IgniteAbility taps into a part of our community with high rates of entrepreneurship and provides an ecosystem to support these aspiring entrepreneurs to overcome the barriers they face and create their own employment.